 2025 Differentiation in Science Course

-Join us for a 2-day course designed to delve into the nuances of differentiation for inclusion.
+Join us for a 2-day online course designed to delve into the nuances of differentiation for inclusion.
 We meet with specialists in the field and provide opportunities to collaborate and develop strategies we can embed directly into our classrooms.

 Differentiation Day 1 – Students Characteristics & Wellbeing – 6th May 4.30pm – 6.30pm

-Part 1: Students with disability, Fiona Buttler
+Part 1: Students with disability, Fiona Butler

 This session will explore the interplay between learning and well-being in a practical context.
 The presenters will discuss the nature of common learning disabilities, including ADHD, ASD and the variety of Specific Learning Disorders.
-The session will focus on how to how to cater for students with disabilities through assessment and in the classroom via differentiation.
+The session will focus on how to cater for students with disabilities through assessment and in the classroom via differentiation.
 Factors informing planning and teaching, such as Maslow’s Hierarchy of Needs and the NCCD, will be explored.

 This session will discuss the characteristics of high potential and gifted students, as well as the importance of identifying high-ability students and implementing differentiated learning strategies that enhance engagement.
 Participants will discuss challenges in identification of HPGE students, including twice exceptional students, disengagement, and students from culturally and linguistically diverse backgrounds.